sydeoneuk/portfoliotracker/README.md

 - **Portfolio history** - each sync stores a daily portfolio snapshot; the Analysis page charts portfolio value over time and respects the current pie/account filters
 - **Dividends** - dividend payment history with month/account filters, monthly income charts, and holding-level breakdowns
 - **Transactions and orders** - open orders, historical orders, and cash transaction history
-- **Analysis page** - portfolio total over time, geographic split, sector/type split, and dividends by holding
+- **Analysis page** - portfolio total over time, geographic split, sector/type split, dividends by holding, and on-demand AI portfolio analysis
+- **AI provider support** - choose between Claude and OpenAI on the Analysis page, with provider-specific cached results and a copyable prompt for continuing the conversation elsewhere
+- **Bring your own AI keys** - users can add their own Anthropic and/or OpenAI API keys in Settings; otherwise the app can use shared server keys with a configurable daily limit
 - **Instrument enrichment** - sector, industry, country, description, EPS, FCF/share, and OpenFIGI fields from yfinance, FMP, Claude, and OpenFIGI
 - **Multi-user auth** - isolated per-user data with Google and Microsoft OAuth login
-- **Encrypted credentials** - Trading 212 API credentials are stored per user and encrypted at rest
+- **Encrypted credentials** - Trading 212 and user-provided AI API credentials are stored per user and encrypted at rest
 - **Scheduled background jobs** - optional automatic daily sync at `03:00 UTC`, plus nightly catalogue enrichment at `04:00 UTC`
-- **Admin tools** - optional admin access for user/sync visibility and catalogue maintenance
+- **Admin tools** - optional admin access for user/sync visibility, catalogue maintenance, and shared AI usage limits

 ---